biswajeet-g/Piezoelectric-Energy-Harvesting/SSHI/README.md

       - E = induced emf
       - N = No. of turns of a coil
       - dΦ/dt = rate of change of magentic flux.
+- The amount of generated electricity depends upon the strength of the magnetic field, the velocity of the relative motion and the number of turns of the coil.

 ## Components of Energy Harvester (Standard)
 1. Piezoelectric Material